Good Posture Academy

 Developing a proper posture early on helps maintain good health throughout life.
-A child’s posture is determined by natural factors; however, it is also susceptible to a variety of influences from the time they start assuming an upright position, and particularly once they begin school.
+A child’s posture is determined by natural factors; however, it is also susceptible to various influences from the time they start assuming an upright position, particularly once they begin school.

 A proper posture assists the body in a variety of its functions, from circulation to breathing.
 It allows for muscle relaxation, helps reduce fatigue, and prevents a whole array of body aches.
 It assists in maintaining all the natural, healthy curvatures of the spine, greatly decreasing the risk of degeneration and arthritis later on in life.
 With growth proceeding with uncorrected, inadequate posture can easily lead to several abnormalities of body parts and positions developing, leading to serious, chronic problems, such as the already mentioned arthritis.